arclab-hku/AET/README.md

-Copy the folder "kinematics_model" into your ros workspace.
+Copy the folder "code_availability/kinematics_model" into your ros workspace.

 # 1. Prerequisites